 Are cloth diapers actually easy to use?

-It depends on which kind you buy, but anything with snaps is ridiculously easy to use.
-Pocket diapers, all-in-ones (AIOs), and all-in-twos (AI2s) all go on the same way a disposable diaper does– by securing two tabs at the hips.
+It depends on which kind you buy, but all diapers with snaps are ridiculously easy to use.
+Pocket diapers, all-in-ones (AIOs), and all-in-twos (AI2s) all go on the same way as a disposable diaper does—by securing two tabs at the hips.
 Pocket diapers are the easiest, most foolproof cloth diapers out there.
-Some all-in-ones and some all-in-twos can be trickier.
+Some all-in-ones and some all-in-twos can be trickier to put on, but are also pretty easy.
 Specific details about ease of use are noted in each individual cloth diaper review.